LRMC airman named top amongst peers

+Jessica was previously named Airman of the Quarter, Aerospace Medical Service Technician of the Year for USAFE-AFAFRICA, 86th MDS Airman of the Year, 86th Group Airman of the Year and 86th Air Wing Airman of the Year.
+She has also earned the Army Achievement Medal – Operation Allies Refuge and was named a Senior Airman (SrA) Below the Zone winner, which was her No. 1 goal before arriving at LRMC.

+“Her dedication to nursing education has contributed to the competence and development of our current and future Army nurses.
+Because of her efforts, LRMC can continue to provide lasting safe and quality patient care in line with its mission,” said Air Force Tech.
+Sgt.
+Bianca Munoz, noncommissioned officer in charge, Medical-Surgical Ward.
+“Her leadership within her work center, incessant inner drive and motivation, and pursuit of process improvement and innovation pushed her to go above and beyond the expectations set for her by her supervisors.”

-U.S. Air Force Senior Airman Jessica Petramala, aerospace medical service technician, 86th Medical Squadron, Landstuhl Regional Medical Center, receives the 86th Medical Group’s Airman of the Year award for her superior leadership, job performance and personal achievements.
-Airman of the Year is awarded different levels, starting at the squadron level, then progressing to the group and wing levels before competing against peers at major command.
-Petramala is now being considered for Airman of the Year across United States Air Forces in Europe – Air Forces Africa.
+Airman of the Year is awarded at different levels, starting at the squadron level, then progressing to the group and then the wing.
+With her recent recognition, Petramala is now being considered for Airman of the Year at United States Air Forces in Europe – Air Forces Africa.

+Aside from being a stellar performer at work, off the clock Petramala has focused on career development and educational growth, earning an associate’s degree in practical nursing.
+Additionally, as a volunteer with the USO, she helped create care packages for over 75 deployed Service Members.
+She also volunteers to teach nursing topics at LRMC for new Army Nurses in addition to participating in skills fairs, a hands-on event designed to hone patient care skills of medical staff.

+Jessica said she is proud to have participated in several major efforts at LRMC, including Operation Allies Refuge and Operation Allies Welcome.

 |Date Taken: